GaleJames-creator/gale-james/Samples/Tutorials/Getting-started-with-payment-api.md

-# Getting started with Payment API
+# Getting started with Payments API

-This tutorial shows you how to integrate Payment payment processing into an application.
+This tutorial shows you how to integrate payment processing into an application using the Payments API.
 By following these steps, you will process a test payment.

 ## What you'll learn

 * How to authenticate with an API
-* How to process your first test payment
+* How to send your first test payment
 * How to check payment status

 ## Prerequisites